rauscher-lab/LAWS/README.md

 <img align ="center" src="Fig2.png" width="600">

+## Abstract

+Protein solvation plays a crucial role in protein function; accurate modeling of protein-water interactions is important for understanding the molecular basis of protein function.
+In addition to protein structure, x-ray crystallography provides positions of crystallographic water sites (CWS) coordinated by the protein, which can serve as a strong benchmark for modeling accuracy.
+Such comparison requires special methodological considerations that take into account the dynamic nature of proteins.
+However, existing methods for analyzing CWS in MD simulations rely on global alignment of the protein onto the crystal structure, which introduces substantial errors in the case of significant structural deviations.
+Here, we propose a method called local alignment for water sites (LAWS), which is based on multilateration — an algorithm widely used in GPS tracking.
+LAWS considers the contacts formed by CWS and protein atoms in the crystal structure and uses these interaction distances to track the CWS in a simulation.
+LAWS provides a framework to quantify how perturbations of the local protein environment affect the preservation of crystallographic waters in simulations.
+We applied our method to a 1 µs simulation of a protein crystal and demonstrate that 76% of CWS are preserved.
+Compared to existing methods, LAWS identifies more high-confidence (low B-factor) CWS, which are characterized by more prominent water density peaks and a less-perturbed protein environment.

 ## Description
 - `laws.py` contains the multilateration algorithm and all the necessary optimization pipelines.
 - `compute_bulk_r.py` contains the code to compute offset vectors **r** and distances |r| for bulk water sites.